-Following an announcement from Housing Secretary Robert Jenrick earlier this year, new permitted development rights have just recently come into effect.
-These mean that if you’re a homeowner in England, and you’re considering adding a larger-scale extension to your home, you may be able to do this without requiring formal planning consent.
+New permitted development rights came into effect at the end of last year, meaning that if you’re a homeowner in England, and you’re considering adding a larger-scale extension to your home, you may be able to do this without requiring formal planning consent.

 However, a key change for homeowners means that you can also add up to two storeys to your home under new permitted development rights.
 More specifically, this breaks down to allow for up to two additional storeys if your existing property is currently at least two storeys, and an additional one storey on top of an existing one-storey property.